-What is Phone Anxiety?
+What is phone anxiety?

 Phone anxiety is the fear of phone calls and avoiding them no matter how important.
-It is a fairly prevalent symptom of social anxiety disorder.
+It is a relatively prevalent symptom of social anxiety disorder.
 When our phone rings, some of us can answer it right away, while others have clammy hands.

 In a day where we constantly have our phones with us, that might sound strange.
 Technology is used everywhere today.

-Stages of Phone Anxiety
+Stages of phone anxiety